 Virtual Job Fairs (VJF) were launched in response to the COVID-19 pandemic to provide information sessions to recruit potential candidates for job openings.
-Launched in May 2020 as part of the Get Hired initiative, VJF let employers across industry sectors host individual or collaborative virtual events.
-By setting up an employer booth and hosting a VJF, employers can connect to job seekers across economic development regions.
+VJF was launched in May 2020 as part of the Get Hired initiative.
+Employers across industry sectors could host individual or collaborative virtual events.
+By setting up an employer booth and hosting a VJF, employers could connect to job seekers across economic development regions.